lj020326/ansible-datacenter/docs/test-driven-development/test-driven-infrastructure-ansible-molecule-and-testinfra.md

 ```

-If we didn´t configure the `PYTHONWARNINGS` environment variable, we would end up with a bloated test output like this:
+If we didn't configure the `PYTHONWARNINGS` environment variable, we would end up with a bloated test output like this:

 ![molecule verify with deprecation warnings](./img/tfYyTfs2QguWjtEMufs0.png)